SwiftERM Hyper-personalisation for ecommerce email marketing

 Concept granulation (component analysis)

-The origins of the granular computing ideology are to be found in the rough sets and fuzzy sets works of literature.
+The origins of the granular computing ideology are to be found in the rough sets and fuzzy sets work of literature.
 One of the key insights of rough set research—although by no means unique to it—is that, in general, the selection of different sets of features or variables will yield different concept granulations.

 Here, as in elementary rough set theory, by “concept” we mean a set of entities that are indistinguishable or indiscernible to the observer (i.e., a simple concept), or a set of entities that are composed of such simple concepts (i.e., a complex concept).

-To put it in other words, by projecting a data set (value-attribute system) onto different sets of variables, we recognize alternative sets of equivalence-class “concepts” in the data, and these different sets of concepts will, in general, be conducive to the extraction of different relationships and regularities.
+To put it in other words, by projecting a data set (value-attribute system) onto different sets of variables, we recognise alternative sets of equivalence-class “concepts” in the data, and these different sets of concepts will, in general, be conducive to the extraction of different relationships and regularities.

 Equivalence class granulation